MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 As an example for schemes and ports other than "https" and port 443:

-    _8443._wss.api.example.com.
-2H IN SVCB 0 0 svc4.example.net.
+    _8443._foo.api.example.com.
+2H IN SVCB 0 svc4.example.net.
     svc4.example.net.
-2H  IN SVCB 1 3 svc4.example.net. "h2=\":8004\"; \
+2H  IN SVCB 3 svc4.example.net. alpn="bar" port="8004" \
-                                       esnikeys=\"...\""
+                                       esnikeys="..."

-would indicate that "wss://api.example.com:8443" is aliased to use HTTP/2 service endpoints offered as "svc4.example.net" on port 8004.
+would indicate that "foo://api.example.com:8443" is aliased to use ALPN protocol "bar" service endpoints offered as "svc4.example.net" on port 8004.

 ## SvcRecordType

-The SvcRecordType field is a numeric value defined to be either "0" or "1".
-Within an SVCB RRSet, all RRs must have the same value for SvcRecordType.
-Clients and recursive servers MUST ignore SVCB resource records with other SvcRecordType values.
-If an RRSet contains a record with type "0", the client MUST ignore any records in the set with type "1".
+The SvcRecordType is implicit based on the presence of SvcFieldValue and defines the form of the SVCB RR.
+Within an SVCB RRSet, all RRs must have the same SvcRecordType.

+If an RRSet contains a record in AliasForm, the client MUST ignore any records in the set with ServiceForm.

-When SvcRecordType is "0", the SVCB is defined to be in "alias form".
+When SvcFieldValue is empty, the SVCB SvcRecordType is defined to be in AliasForm.

-When SvcRecordType is "1", the SVCB is defined to be in "alternative service form".
+When SvcFieldValue is empty, the SVCB SvcRecordType is defined to be in ServiceForm.

-## SVCB records: alias form
+## SVCB records: AliasForm

-When SvcRecordType is "0", the SVCB record is to be treated similar to a CNAME alias pointing to the domain name specified in SvcDomainName.
+When SvcRecordType is AliasForm, the SVCB record is to be treated similar to a CNAME alias pointing to the domain name specified in SvcDomainName.
 SVCB RRSets MUST only have a single resource record in this form.
 If multiple are present, clients or recursive